Apr 12, 2023

 2. Thanksgiving

-Thanksgiving is a time for family gatherings and celebrations, which often involve long-distance travel.
-With more people on the road and the potential for adverse weather conditions, the risk of accidents increases during this holiday period.
+The holiday season, including Thanksgiving, is a time for family gatherings and celebrations, which often involve long-distance travel.
+With more people on the road and the potential for adverse weather conditions, the risk of accidents increases during this period.

 Tips for Safe Thanksgiving Driving: